 Indigenous peoples are those people inhabiting a land prior to colonization by another nation, like the Arawak and Carib Indians of West Indies.
 Indigenous Peoples are distinct populations in that the land on which they live, and the natural resources on which they depend, are inextricably linked to their identities and cultures.
 There are about 400 million indigenous people spread across 70 countries worldwide.
 Practicing unique traditions, indigenous people retain social, cultural, economic and political characteristics that are distinct from those of the dominant societies in which they live.
+A potlatch is a gift-giving feast practiced by indigenous peoples.

 Indigenous people are the descendants of those who inhabited a country or a geographical region at the time when people of different cultures or ethnic origins arrived and later became dominant.
 Among the indigenous peoples are the Lakota in the USA, the Mayas in Guatemala, the Aymaras in Bolivia, the Inuit and Aleutians of the circumpolar region, the Saami of northern Europe, the Aborigines and Torres Strait Islanders of Australia and the Maori of New Zealand.